jeanpierobom/jeanpierobom.github.io/_posts/2018-01-14-project-b-introduction.md

 The game that I will build in Project B is scalable, according to Jesse Freeman.
 It means that, after finishing this course, I will be able to change the artwork, develop more advanced mechanics, improve features, and come up with a new, unique game.

+#### Gameplay

+The idea of the game is that the player controls a guy who is supposed to run away from some zombies, while jumping to avoid some obstacles.

 #### Deliverables

 On this blog, I will post weekly updates about the progress of my work and the source code will be available on Github.